NG-VikasV/SSE_H2SQ/README.md

 J0, J1, J2, Successfully Implemented and matcches with the ED/Classical result as of now.

-This repository contains the setup and workflow for running Quantum Monte Carlo (QMC) simulations for the IT_QMC project.
+This repository contains the setup and workflow for running SSE Quantum Monte Carlo (QMC) simulations for the H2SQ 3D project.
 The simulations can be executed either directly from the terminal or through a Jupyter notebook interface.

 ---